Postgraduate Year Two (PGY2) Critical Care

 - Residents shall complete a research project designed to improve the services of the department and contribute knowledge to the pharmacy profession

-- Residents shall participate and present in the leadership development series
+- Residents shall participate in the leadership development series

 - Residents shall attend the Fall Resident Retreat